-the major moon phases
+The 8 major moon phases

-The 8 Major Moon Phases
+What Are the 8 Major Moon Phases?

 1 - New Moon

-This occurs when the Moon is directly between us and the Sun, blocking the light from the Sun and therefore being in shadow, invisible to us.
-The illuminated/ day side of the Moon faces the Sun and its shadowed night side faces the Earth.
+This occurs when the moon is directly between us and the Sun, blocking the light from the Sun and therefore being in shadow, invisible to us.
+The illuminated/ day side of the moon faces the Sun and its shadowed night side faces the Earth.

 Learn more about the new moon phase